Condition Names

 • Condition name is always associated with a variable.

-• Condition name can code in either in Area-A or Area-B.
+• It can code in either in Area-A or Area-B.

-• No PICTURE clause is associated with 88-level numbers.
+• No PICTURE clause is associated with the condition name.

-• The VALUE clause is mandatory for the condition name.
+• VALUE clause is mandatory for the condition name.

-• Condition names can be coded with group or elementary levels.
+• Condition name can code with both group and elementary levels.

 How can the condition variables be initialized?

-We can initialize the condition variables in two ways -
+Condition variables can be initialized in two ways -

 • Using SET statement.

-Condition variables are initialized by coding the VALUE clause during the declaration.
-For example - The below declaration initializes the WS-GENDER with 'M', which sets the MALE condition name to true.
+Condition variables are initialized by coding a VALUE clause during its declaration.
+For example - declaration below initializes the WS-GENDER with 'M', which sets the MALE condition name to true.

 01 WS-GENDER PIC X(01) VALUE 'M'.